disABILITY Advocate Training Options

 The disABILITY Advocate Training is offered in several versions to best meet the different needs of people on campus.
 Please review the option below to select the Training that would best fit your needs.

-The Foundation Program: 2 hour disABILITY Advocate Foundation Program open to faculty, staff and students.
-The Foundation program is designed to facilitate open conversation and provide an engaging learning environment through 5 interactive activities.
+The Foundation Training: 2 hour disABILITY Advocate Foundation Training open to faculty, staff and students.
+The Foundation training is designed to facilitate open conversation and provide an engaging learning environment through interactive activities and discussion.
 After completing the program each participant will receive a placard that indicates completion of the program and an advocate status.

-disABILITY 101 Program: 1 hour disABILITY Advocate Program that is perfect for a classroom setting.
-The disABILITY 101 Program is conducted in a lecture format with 3 engaging interactive activities.
-Presenters allow for questions at the end of this program as time is limited.
-The disABILITY 101 Program is designed to provide a snapshot of disability awareness and sensitivity.
+disABILITY 101: 1 hour disABILITY Advocate Training-perfect for a classroom setting.
+The disABILITY Advocate 101 introduces concepts about disability, accessibility and inclusion.
 This program is a “stepping stone” program and therefore does not provide a placard upon completion but is a great way to introduce the topic to your students or staff.

 Schedule a training by emailing email@example.com with your preferred date, time, location, and the number of attendees.